nahoj/xonsh-jetbrains/README.md

 This is a plugin that adds [Xonsh](https://xon.sh/) language support to JetBrains IDEs (IntelliJ, PyCharm, etc.).

-You can install it directly from your IDE, from the [Releases](https://github.com/nahoj/xonsh-jetbrains/releases) page, or build it from source (see below).
+You can install it directly from your IDE, or from the [Marketplace](https://plugins.jetbrains.com/plugin/31595), the [Releases](https://github.com/nahoj/xonsh-jetbrains/releases) page, or build it from source (see below).

 **Status:** It works.
 I intend to fix bugs and possibly make improvements over time.
 Issues and PRs are welcome!